Nonlinear Fokker-Planck equations with reaction as gradient flows of the free energy: Introduction

 where $\frac{\delta F}{\delta u}=\partial_uF(x,u)$ stands for the first variation with respect to $u$ and $\nabla=\nabla_x$ is the usual gradient in space.
 We refer to \cite{KMV16A} for further details and explanations.
 Since $f=-\partial_u E$, we can recast \eqref{eq:p1} as a gradient flow

 The entropy dissipation identity \eqref{eq:entropy-diss-class}, which by the way was already known to Frank \cite{F04}, is then nothing but the archetypal property of gradient flows

 In this connection, we recall that for the metric gradient flows like \eqref{eq:gradf}, the geodesic convexity of the driving entropy functional (or at least semi-convexity, i.e., $\lambda$-convexity with a negative constant $\lambda$) makes a difference \cite{otto01,AGS06,villani03topics,villani08oldnew,San17}.
 The presence of convexity allows one to apply minimizing movement schemes \cite{AGS06,JKO} to construct solutions to the gradient flow.
-Moreover, $\lambda$-convexity with $\lambda$ strictly positive enables the Bakry-Emery procedure which usually yields the exponential convergence of the relative entropy to zero.
+Moreover, $\lambda$-convexity with $\lambda$ strictly positive enables the Bakry-Emery procedure that usually yields the exponential convergence of the relative entropy to zero.
 Minimizing movement schemes for Hellinger-Kantorovich gradient flows of geodesically convex functionals and for related reaction-diffusion equations were suggested in \cite{MG16,GLM17}.

 Our entropy $\mathcal{E}$ is geodesically $(-1/2)$-convex with respect to the Hellinger-Kantorovich structure if $f=1-u^\alpha$, $\alpha>0$, but fails to be semi-convex for $f=u^\alpha-1$, $\alpha<0,$ and for $f=-\log u$ (the latter option corresponds to the interesting case of the Boltzmann entropy).
 The spatial heterogeneity further complicates the situation.
 The quadratic (logistic) multicomponent entropy considered in \cite{KMV16B,KMV17} is not even semi-convex.
 All this can be observed by computing the Hessian of the entropy, cf. \cite[Section 3.4]{KMV16A}; the non-convexity of the Boltzmann entropy with respect to the Hellinger-Kantorovich metric was also mentioned in \cite{MG16,GLM17,LMS_big_2015,LMS16}.
-However, Santambrogio \cite{San17} emphasizes that the lack of geodesic convexity is not a universal obstacle for the study of gradient flows; our results in the current paper and in \cite{KMV16B,KMV17,KMV16A,SV17} illustrate this idea.
+We refer to \cite{KV19A} for a more detailed discussion of examples of $f$ and the corresponding geodesic non-convexity.
+However, Santambrogio \cite{San17} emphasizes that the lack of geodesic convexity is not a universal obstacle for the study of gradient flows; our results in the current paper and in \cite{KMV16B,KMV17,KMV16A,KV19,KV19A,SV17} illustrate this idea.